-AVR Duiven asked us to design a flue gas pipe for the new installation that captures a huge amount of CO2 from the waste energy plant.
+AVR Duiven asked us to design a flue gas pipe for the new capture plant that captures a huge amount of CO2 from the waste-to-energy plant.
 Vicoma took this on from various locations and realised a design that was as light as possible.

 Project: development of CO2 capture plant from waste